-Frankie Knuckles is being remembered across the music industry today.
+Frankie Knuckles death is being felt throughout the dance community.

-Frankie's close friend and associate David Morales tweeted: "I am devastated to write that my dear friend Frankie Knuckles has passed away today.
+Knuckles regularly collaborated with friend and fellow DJ David Morales throughout the 1990s.
+Morales said on Twitter yesterday: "I am devastated to write that my dear friend Frankie Knuckles has passed away today.
 Can't write anymore than this at the moment.
 I'm sorry."